top of page

 • Support multiple perspectives

-Allowing supporters to contribute their view provides a fuller picture of the individual’s experience.
+Allowing supporters to contribute their view provides a fuller picture of the dyad's experience.

 • Turn reflection into actionable data

-Capturing strengths and challenges as structured information allows the product to personalize recommendations across the app.
+Capturing what works and what's tough as structured information allows the product to personalize recommendations across the app.

 Impact

-This feature turns personal reflection into structured data that enables more relevant, personalized mental health support.
+This experience turns personal reflection into structured data, enabling more relevant and personalized mental health support.

 This feature helps individuals and supporters align on what matters most while enabling more personalized mental health support.
 By transforming personal reflections into structured information, the exercise provides a foundation for tailoring activities, tools, and recommendations to each user’s situation.